-In 2020, each director earned a fee of \$24,000.
-In addition, the Chair of the Board earned \$24,000 in 2020.
-The Chair of the Audit Committee earned an additional \$7,000 in 2020.
-The Chair of the Compensation Committee earned an annual fee of \$4,000 in 2020.
-The Chair of the Corporate Governance and Nominating Committee earned an annual fee of \$2,500 in 2020.
-The Chair of the Health, Safety, Environment and Social Responsibility Committee earned an annual fee of \$3,000 in 2020.
-The Chair of the Mt Todd Strategy Committee(1) of the Board earned an additional \$3,000.
-The directors also earned a fee ranging from \$400 to \$1,200 per meeting held during 2020.
-On May 2, 2020, each member of the Board was awarded 60,000 DSUs valued at \$34,800 at the time of issuance.
+The 2022 cash remuneration to directors was changed to include an annual retainer and Chair fees and to eliminate meeting fees.
+In 2022, each director earned an annual retainer fee of \$32,000.
+In addition, the Chair of the Board earned \$20,000 in 2022.
+The Chair of the Audit Committee earned an additional \$7,000 in 2022.
+The Chair of the Compensation Committee earned an annual fee of \$4,000 in 2022.
+The Chair of the Corporate Governance and Nominating Committee earned an annual fee of \$3,000 in 2022.
+The Chair of the Health, Safety, Environment and Social Responsibility Committee earned an annual fee of \$3,000 in 2022.
+On March 2, 2022, each member of the Board was awarded 54,000 DSUs valued at \$45,360 at the time of issuance.
 The Common Shares issuable pursuant to these DSUs will be issued at the time each director leaves their position on the Board.
 The Corporation also reimburses directors for out-of-pocket expenses related to their attendance at meetings.
 No other amounts were paid or are payable to directors of the Corporation for committee participation or special assignments.